Linear algebra over T-pairs: Dependence in terms of submatrix rank: Conditions 1 thru 6

-\begin{theorem} Suppose $(\mathcal A, \mcA_0)$ is a semiring pair with a modulus.
-If $| A| \in \mcA_0$ then its rows $\mathbf v_1, \dots, \mathbf v_n$ are dependent under one of the following situations: \begin{enumerate} \item $(\mathcal A, \mcA_0)$ is 2-final, of the first kind. \item $(\mathcal A, \mcA_0)$ is 2-final of the second kind, and $A$ has (at least) two dominant tracks which are not a 2-counterexample. \end{enumerate} \end{theorem} \begin{proof} (Based on \cite{IzhakianRowen2008Matrices}.)
+In view of \Cref{imps}, we need to prove that Condition \A{4} implies Condition \A{3} under the given hypotheses.
+Suppose $| A| \in \mcA_0$.
+We want to prove that its rows $\mathbf v_1, \dots, \mathbf v_n$ are dependent.

 Taking fractions, we may assume that $\tT$ is a group.
 By induction on $n$, we assume that the theorem is true for all matrices of smaller size.
 (The assertion is vacuous for $n=1$, since either hypothesis is equivalent to the single entry of $A$ being in $\mcA_0.$)